kazi-rayed-hossain/GitHub-useful-Commands/README.md

 ```sh
 git status
 ```
-## How to commit changes in the editor in Git:
+## :beginner: How to commit changes in the editor in Git:

 This command will open a text editor in the terminal where you can write a full commit message.
 A commit message is made up of a short summary of changes, an empty line, and a full description of the changes after it.